AztecProtocol/aztec-packages/docs/docs/developers/aztecjs/guides/authwit.md

 ## Import libraries

-These are all the libraries you will need for the various ways of using authwits in Aztec.js:
+These are all the libraries you might need for using authwits in Aztec.js:

 ```typescript
 import {